George-Grainger/georgegrainger.com/src/lib/projects/en/wordle-assistant.md

 ## The solution:

-**Sorry I'm still finalising the solution - please check back in a few weeks and it'll be finished!**
+**I'm currently in the process of publishing this extension - please check back shortly and I'll have it all finished.**